 6. Mount Erebus

-Mt.
+One of the unknown facts about Antarctica is that Mt.
 Erebus is the southernmost volcano on the Earth.
-It is also the most active volcano I the Antarctica.
+It is also the most active volcano in the Antarctica.
 The summit also contains one of the five long-lasting lava lakes.

 7. ‘Freeze ‘Em All’

 The heavy metal band ‘Metallica’ performed in the Antarctica on December 8, 2013.
 The concert was named as ‘Freeze ‘Em All’!

 The largest freshwater lake in the Continent is located beneath Vostok Station.
 The surface of the lake is 4000m under the surface if ice- about 500m below sea level!

 During the Summer season sunlight is there for 24 hours throughout the day!
 Winters, on the other hand, don’t have daylight at all.
 That means a day for one season and winter for other.